SmritiGupta212/PowerBi-Project-Dashboard/README.md

-# PowerBi-Project-Dashboard
-Created an interactive dashboard for Madhav Store to track online sales across India.
-The project included data cleaning, modeling, and visualizations like charts and maps.
-The dashboard features filters for detailed analysis and provides actionable sales insights.
-Tools used: Power BI
+# Madhav Ecommerce Sales Dashboard (Interactive Dashboard creation using Power Bi)
+## Project Objective
+Owner of Madhav Store wants us to help them create a dashboard to track and analyze their online sales across India.